 There are thousands of stories relating a huge amount of techniques, some ingenious, other insulting in their simplicity.
 But they are all just variations on the misdirection theme.

-The difficulty for most travellers comes in deciding what's questionable behaviour and what is just cultural difference.
-In Spain it's an easy answer.
+The difficulty for most travelers comes in deciding what's questionable behavior and what is just cultural difference.
+In Spain, it's an easy answer.
 Anyone who is overly friendly or persistent should be treated with caution, whether they're offering an opinion, service or advice.
 Most Spaniards won't approach you out of the blue and they certainly won't try and touch a stranger.

-This doesn't mean adopting a constantly cranky demeanour but maintaining an air of vigilance is a good idea.
+This doesn't mean adopting a constantly cranky demeanor but maintaining an air of vigilance is a good idea.

-Pickpockets aren't they only ones trying to take you for a ride.
+Pickpockets aren't the only ones trying to take you for a ride.
 There are several scams that can see you scratching your head as someone makes off with your wallet.